The Embarcadero

 Where to Eat & Drink

-Runners and cyclists share the waterfront path with tourists and office workers on lunch breaks.
-The flat terrain offers relief from San Francisco hills.
+Runners and cyclists share the waterfront path with tourists and office workers on lunch break.
+The promenade has bay views the entire way, with the Bay Bridge filling the southern half of the horizon.

 Getting There